Britni Jessup, Associate AIA, LEED AP BD+C

 Designer / Interiors

 Britni is a Designer at Rowell Brokaw.
-Britni is currently leading the interiors portion of the UO Columbia 150 Hall Remodel.
-She led the interiors portion on the Northwest Community Credit Union Support Center project in Downtown Eugene which was completed earlier this year and two Northwest Community Credit Union branch remodels based in Roseburg and Springfield.
+Britni is currently leading the interior development of Amazon Corner, Midtown Creative, UO Tykeson Hall, and Hot Mamas Wings.
+She led the interiors portion on the UO Columbia 150 Hall Remodel, the Northwest Community Credit Union Support Center in Downtown Eugene and two Northwest Community Credit Union branch remodels based in Roseburg and Springfield.

-Britni is and has been a volunteer for many organizations including the Architects in Schools program, United Way Emerging Professionals group, Student Association for Women in Architecture (SAWA), and the Washington Student-Athlete Advisory Committee (WSAAC).
+Britni is and has been a volunteer for many organizations, including the Architects in Schools program, the United Way Emerging Professionals group, the Student Association for Women in Architecture (SAWA), and the Washington Student-Athlete Advisory Committee (WSAAC).

 In addition to her design and business background, Britni played volleyball at the University of Washington on a full athletic scholarship.
 She was the Volleyball Team Captain and an Academic All-American athlete for three years as an undergraduate student.
 Currently, she is the Creative Director and Founding Partner of Blue Skies Beach Club, a youth beach volleyball club promoting the sport to girls and boys of middle school and high school age.